 Until that point, there wasn’t anything that anybody said that could convince me to even consider anything else.
 But when he has said that, I decided that I would consider doing something like that.

 GINETTE: I was already volunteering for the organization that I’m working for now.
 At the time, I was a team leader for one of the outreach teams, so I already had a connection to them.
 But it was something I did on the side.
-And so, when I decided to consider it, I was going online and looking for different opportunities, what that would look like.
-I resigned myself to the fact that I was going to have to go back to school and retrain, not something that I was super thrilled about.
+And so, when I decided to consider it, I was looking online for different opportunities.
+I resigned myself to the fact that I was going to have to go back to school and retrain.
+Not something that I was super thrilled about.
 But I just figured okay well that’s, I’m going to need to do that.

-I reached out to the only person on staff at Fight for Freedom, just to get her ideas of where I should I focus my attention in terms of education.
-Because some avenues would be just a short certificate and some would require a master’s and that’s a pretty big range!
+I reached out to the only person on staff at Fight for Freedom to get her ideas of where I should I focus my attention in terms of education.
+Because some avenues would be just a short certificate and some would require a master’s.
+And that’s a pretty big range!
 So I wanted to have an idea of what to do.

-I had no intention of or no interest in, applying for the jobs I came across because I didn’t feel prepared.
+I had no intention of or no interest in applying for the jobs I came across because I didn’t feel prepared.
 I didn’t feel like I qualified, necessarily, and just because everything would be so different right.
 And I didn’t have all the answers.
-That’s part of my personality where I feel like I have to know everything and know that I can do a good job as a perfectionist, to be able to even step into something new right so I just wanted information so that I would know how to, to be what I needed to be right.
+That’s part of my personality where I feel like I have to know everything.
+I’ve got to know that I can do a good job as a perfectionist, to be able to even step into something new right so I just wanted information so that I would know how to, to be what I needed to be right.

 And in asking her, she said, “Well, would you consider applying for the job?”